choeffer/360pibot/docs/install.rst

 This variable will point to the IP address (and optional port) on which the Raspberry Pi is accessable, on its own provided hotspot/network or on a WLAN it is connected to.
 There are also other possibilities available for configuring remote access.
-They are mentioned in the pgpio documentation, see pigpio_pi_ .
-E.g. the IP address and port can be passed as arguments if initializing a pigpio.pi() object.
+They are mentioned in the pigpio documentation, see pigpio_pi_ .
+E.g. the IP address and port can be passed as arguments if initializing a pigpio.pi() instance.

 .. code-block:: console